 There are a great many resources which can unearth maps, lines and information on almost every region on Earth.
 Potential applicants must be prepared to undertake a significant amount of research to present a clear understanding of their potential objective and the logistics required to access their chosen area.

 The Alpine Club Journal is one of the world's leading resources on the Greater Ranges and dates back to the earliest days of mountaineering.
-Each year an annual ‘Area Notes’ is published that details activity in each region and also a summary of all MEF supported expeditions in the previous year.
+Each year an annual ‘Area Notes’ is published that details activity in each region and also a summary of all MEF-supported expeditions from the previous year.

 An equally useful resource is Elizabeth Hawley's expedition archive.
 The meticulous detail of the database comprehensively covers Nepalese peaks and expeditions since 1905 and contains biographical information on expedition members as well as links to further relevant literature.